codeinthehole/codeinthehole.hugo/content/tips/shortcuts-of-the-old-and-minimalist.md

 +++
-title = "Shortcuts of the old and minimalist" date = 2017-11-27T12:27:45+01:00 description = "Some quick ways to hide the clutter" tags = ["productivity"]
+title = "Shortcuts of the old and minimalist" date = 2017-11-27T12:27:45+01:00 description = "Some quick ways to hide the clutter." tags = ["productivity"]
 +++